pitchmuc/launchpy/docs/getstarted.md

 ## 2. Download the library

-You can download the library from here: https://github.com/pitchmuc/pylaunch.git and install it directly in your python3X/Lib. or by doing the following command line: pip install pylaunch
+You can download the library from [here](https://github.com/pitchmuc/pylaunch.git) and install it directly in your python3X/Lib. or by doing the following command line: pip install pylaunch

 ## 3. Setup a JSON with your information